DinoChiesa/Apigee-Csv-Shredder/Readme.md

 - Apigee Edge expressions v1.0
 - Apigee Edge message-flow v1.0
 - Apache commons lang 2.6
+- Apache commons csv 1.2
-- FasterXML Jackson
+- FasterXML Jackson 2.5.0

 These jars must be available on the classpath for the compile to succeed.
-The build.sh script should download all of these files for you, automatically.
-You could also create a Gradle or maven pom file as well.
+Using maven to build via the pom.xml file will download all of these files for you, automatically.

 If you want to download them manually: